andrewwhitten/Salesforce-Searchable-Picklist/README.md

 # Salesforce Searchable Picklist

-Based on this <a href="https://github.com/akutishevsky/lwc-searchable-combobox"> by <a href="https://github.com/akutishevsky">Anton Kutishevsky</a>
+Based on this <a href="https://github.com/akutishevsky/lwc-searchable-combobox">searchable combobox project</a> by <a href="https://github.com/akutishevsky">Anton Kutishevsky</a>
 This is a Salesforce LWC ComboBox control that gives you the ability to search through a picklist value set, which is useful when the list is long and/or contains the desired value in a different position:

 <img src="https://github.com/andrewwhitten/Salesforce-Searchable-Picklist/blob/main/images/SearchablePicklist.png" alt="Searchable Picklist" style="width:50%;height:50%;"></img>